Europa-Park Stadion: Stadium characteristics

-According to the building plans made by Düsseldorf-based architect group, HPP Architekten, the stadium will have continuous upper and lower tiers, with the home stand behind the goal on the south side.
-The plans say it will have a capacity of 34,700 seats, 36% (around 12,400) of them being standing only.
+According to the building plans made by Düsseldorf-based architect group, HPP Architekten, the stadium has continuous upper and lower tiers, with the home stand behind the goal on the south side.
+It has a capacity of 34,700 seats, 36% (around 12,400) of them being standing only.
 The stadium is 25 metres high and is rectangular.
 In addition to the offices, function rooms for the first team and the U23s will be integrated.